-The American e-cigarette company JUUL Labs produces electronic cigarettes that are supposedly a healthier alternative for those attempting to quit smoking.
-This past June, the FDA announced that due to its marketing toward minors, JUUL would be banned from selling anything until further notice.
+But suddenly this past June, the FDA announced that due to its marketing towards minors, the company would be banned from selling anything until further notice.
 What’s happening now?

-The central reason why JUUL is being heard out is that their supposed intent is to help adults stop smoking.
-What’s interesting, though, is that the FDA has allowed other e-cigarette brands such as R.J.
-Reynolds and Logic to sell vapes on the market.
-And of course, younger populations can be drawn toward other manufacturers.
+The central reason why JUUL is being heard out is because of their supposed intent to make it easy for adults to quit smoking.
+However, the fact that the majority of JUUL’s audience is made up of underage adolescents remains clear, especially given that the FDA has allowed other e-cigarette brands (that don’t market towards teens) such as R.J.
+Reynolds and Logic to stay on the market.

 And unfortunately, this double edged sword is much sharper on one side than the other as studies show that those between 15-17 years old are over 16 times more likely to use JUUL products than those between the ages of 25-34.
 What’s worse is that according to a survey, nearly 42% of youth e-cigarette users vape because they like how it tastes, 15% because it seems cool, and only 6% to break a tobacco addiction.
 Additionally, congressional investigators have found that JUUL Labs deployed a “sophisticated program” where they paid schools up to $10,000 to let company representatives tell students about JUULing and sometimes even show them how to use the product.
 There is also evidence that the company has targeted young students through summer camps and extracurricular programs.

 The bottom line is that both in practice and in theory, JUULing is marketed towards young audiences and creates a gateway for adolescents to form addictions.
 The FDA is a federal institution and has a duty to fulfill when it comes to our nation’s safety.
-If JUULs are threatening something as important as our health, then bribery should not come into play, and action must be taken to do what is best.
+If JUULs are threatening something as important as our health, then bribery should not come into play and it’s imperative that we call upon our legislators to do what is best.